holadepo/docs/astro/configure-deployment-resources.md

 - 1 AU = 0.1 CPU, .375 GB Memory
 - 10 AU = 1 CPU, 3.75 GB Memory

+If you haven't created your Astro Deployment, see [Create a Deployment](create-deployment.md).

 ## Edit Deployment Resource Settings

 1. Log in to the [Cloud UI](https://cloud.astronomer.io) and select a Workspace.